somia/ninchat-sdk-ios-swift/README.md

 The SDK's API client is to be re-created every time a new chat session is started; once it has terminated, it cannot be used any more and must be disposed of to deallocate memory.

-To initialize the client, you need a server address and a configuration key (and optionally a site secret).
-These will point the SDK to your chat server realm.
-You obtain these from Ninchat.
+To initialize the client, you need a configuration key which will point the SDK to your organization.
+You obtain that from Ninchat.
 Optionally, you may specify a list of siteconfig environments to use over the default one.

 You must keep a reference to the created API client instance until the SDK UI terminates.